The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [II.4] Toto se týká zejména jednoho pána, který se dle doslechu zdržuje doposud beztrestně ve vojenském táboře a stále ještě nosí odznaky svého ,papageiregimentu’ a jehož jméno bylo též uveřejněno předevčírem v ,Pester Lloydu’ a ,Pesti Napló’.
 Jest to známý český šovinista Lükáš, o jehož řádění bude podána interpelace naším poslancem Gézou Savanyú, který zastupuje okres királyhidský.“

-The weekly in Királyhidann flag
+The weekly in Királyhida

-The weekly in Királyhida (A királyhidai hetilap) is no doubt an invented publication as no newspapers were published in Királyhida at the time in question.
-Apart from the military camp and the training ground, Királyhida was according to the census of 1910 a settlement of around 1,000 inhabitants, hardly a market for any regular weekly[a].
+(A királyhidai hetilap) is no doubt an invented publication as no newspapers were published in Királyhida at the time in question.
+Apart from the military camp and the training ground, Királyhida was, according to the census of 1910, a settlement of around 1,000 inhabitants, hardly a market for any regular weekly[a].
 Moreover, only around 60 per cent declared Hungarian as their native language.

 Even in the much larger Austrian twin town of Bruck an der Leitha, no such publication existed.
-News from the area were covered by the weekly Der neue Bezirksbote für den politischen Bezirk Bruck a.d.
+News from the area was covered by the weekly Der neue Bezirksbote für den politischen Bezirk Bruck a.d.
 Leitha.
 It was published in Schwechat on Sundays.

 Quote(s) from the novel